-Our knowledge of the impacts of natural disturbances on soil fauna has increased markedly over the past two decades.
-As our analysis shows we now possess quantitative estimates of impacts of disturbances for 37 different taxonomic groups, and, in the case of fire, have information from every major forest biome in the world.
+Our knowledge on the impacts of natural disturbances on soil fauna has increased markedly over the past two decades.
+As our analysis shows we now possess quantitative estimates of impacts of disturbances for 31 different taxonomic groups, and, in the case of fire, have information from every major forest biome in the world.
 We have deep knowledge about the impacts of forest fires on groups like beetles, springtails, and mites.
 However, there are also a number of important gaps that future primary studies should aim to fill.
-First, given the widespread nature of precipitation extremes, there are relatively few studies of prescription change on forest soil and litter fauna.
+First, given the widespread nature of precipitation extremes, there are relatively few studies of precipitation change on forest soil and litter fauna.
 Second, important groups like nematodes and earthworms are understudied in the context of forest disturbances.
 Third, we need more multi-taxa and multi-body size studies that will enable more meaningful metrics that can be linked to soil function be measured.

-Focusing on evidence syntheses, the current study suggests that there is sufficient primary literature to allow for meta-analyses of the impacts of fire, precipitation change, and potentially windthrow on soil and litter fauna in forests.
+Focusing on the implications of our systematic map for evidence syntheses, the current study suggests that there is sufficient primary literature to allow for meta-analyses of the impacts of fire, precipitation change, and potentially windthrow on soil and litter fauna in forests.
 These meta-analyses should predominantly focus on meso- and macrofauna, due to the relative lack of information about microfauna, and could investigate biodiversity in the form of abundance, alpha diversity, evenness, and community composition.
-Since most study sites were found in North America and Europe, the ability of any such analyses to generalise effects of disturbance outside of these regions is questionable.
-As such we urge any future quantitative synthesis on this topic to fully consider constraints on generality that may result from this, as well as other biases and to test how well studies generalise (Spake et al., 2022).
+Since most study sites were found in North America and Europe, it may be difficult to generalise the effects of disturbance outside of these regions.
+As such, we urge any future quantitative synthesis on this topic to fully consider constraints on generality that may result from this, as well as other biases and to test how well studies can generalise about impacts (Spake et al., 2022).
+To do this, we recommend that future meta-analyses examine the degree to which models can predict responses in relatively understudied regions using statistical methods such as cross-validation.
+Not only would this make meta-analyses much more transparent and informative, but it would highlight regions and taxa for which we need more research in order to produce more accurate generalisations about disturbance impacts.